ToxcGang/DrawableSuits/README.md

 - Controller `A` does not activate UI immediately after opening; move the left stick once to arm the virtual cursor, then `A` clicks the control under the cursor.
 - Normal buttons should not stay highlighted after unrelated clicks; only selected tools, decals, and saved designs keep orange selection styling.
 - The decal section has one `Refresh Decals` button.
 It refreshes decal and save rows and shows only a short status line.
+- In Decal mode with a selected decal, hovering over the suit shows a translucent preview and status `Previewing decal.
+Click/RT to stamp.`
+- Decal placement is single-shot: holding left mouse or RT places one decal until the input is released and pressed again.
+- UV fallback mode shows a non-interactive rotated decal preview over the texture panel.
+- Part buttons default to `All`; selecting a region renders only that avatar proxy region in third person and restricts painting, erase, and decals to its UV mask.
+- UV fallback mode hides UV islands outside the selected part while preserving the same complete saved texture data.

 Troubleshooting:

+- If no decal preview appears, confirm a decal row is selected and Decal tool is active, then check `DecalPreviewUpdated` or `DecalPreviewHidden` diagnostics.
+- If a requested part is unavailable on a modded suit, it contained no classified geometry; use `All` or check `PartClassifierBuilt` diagnostics for triangle and mask counts.
+- If painting a selected part changes another visible surface, check for the shared-UV warning in the status/log.
+A suit that maps multiple body regions to the same texture pixels cannot be fully isolated at the texture level.
+- If decals stamp repeatedly while holding input, confirm the installed package is 0.4.8 or newer and check for `DecalStampCommitted` entries; there should be one per press/release cycle.
 - If entering a session starts on a black screen before opening DrawableSuits, check `SessionSafetyCheck` lines.
 They list `Camera.main`, active cameras, camera target textures, local player flags, prompt context such as grab/hover fields, local renderer materials, and any repaired DrawableSuits objects.
 DrawableSuits should report no active DrawableSuits cameras while `EditorOpen=False`.
 - If the black screen shows `Grab: [E]` and `SessionSafetyCheck` reports `Camera.main=null`, inspect `LogOutput.log` for repeated `JetpackWarning` `PlayerControllerB.LateUpdate` `NullReferenceException`.
 By default, DrawableSuits disables only `JetpackWarning.Patches.PlayerControllerB_LateUpdate_Postfix` after repeated failures and logs the unpatch result in `diagnostics.log`.
 Set `AutoDisableBrokenJetpackWarningLateUpdatePatch=false` to turn this compatibility guard off.
 - If third person shows first-person arms, a giant helmet, held items, or another partial rig, check `World renderer candidate`, `Hidden nearby first-person overlay renderer`, `World editor visible renderer candidate`, and `WorldAvatarProxy updated` lines.
 The selected renderer should be a body/suit renderer and the proxy should use only the player-specific DrawableSuits material for suit-compatible submeshes.